People with disability

 Under the National Disability Insurance Scheme (NDIS), people

-with disability can now choose their own products and services to
+with disability can choose their own goods and services to support

-support their needs.
-If you have a problem with any product or
+their needs.
+If you have a problem with any product or service you

-service you buy you can use your rights under the Australian
+buy you can use your rights under the Australian Consumer Law to

 What are your consumer

 Whenever you buy goods and services - whether they're related to

 your disability or not - you have the right to:

 - ask for what you want (ask as many questions as you like)

 - ask for a better price